-The LRC Library Services oversees all circulation of the LRC materials in the collection.
+Library Services oversees all circulation of the LRC materials in the collection.
 Reference service, copy machines, and reserve materials are available on the second floor.
-Located on the south side of the second floor, this service oversees the acquisition, cataloging, and indexing of all materials added to the LRC collection arranged according to the Library of Congress classification.
+This service also oversees the acquisition, cataloging, and indexing of all materials added to the LRC collection arranged according to the Library of Congress classification.